mapzen/opzworks/README.md

 #### berks

-Build the berkshelf for a stack, upload the tarball to S3, trigger `update_custom_cookbooks` on the stack.
+Build the berkshelf for a stack, or only upload the Berksfile to allow remote berkshelf management on the host, upload the tarball to S3, trigger `update_custom_cookbooks` on the stack.

+If there is a `Berksfile.opsworks` present in your opsworks-${project} repo, it will simply be copied in and uploaded to S3.
+You can then enabled self-management of the berkshelf on the stack.
+Every host will then build and manage its own berkshelf.

 ## Configuration